cyberark/Accelerator-PAM-Onboarding/README.md

 ## License and third-party packages

-This repository provides only build instructions and/or prerequisites, and example configurations.
+This repository provides only build instructions, prerequisites, example configurations, scripts, and/or usage instructions.
 It does not include or redistribute any third-party software.
-When you build the container in accordance with this repository, this can cause your environment to download third-party packages from external repositories under their respective licenses.
+When you build the container or follow the scripts or instructions in accordance with this repository, this can cause your environment to download or interact with third-party packages from external repositories under their respective licenses.
 Please review those licenses as applicable.

 # Contributing